How Bot Detection Actually Works in Web Analytics (2026)

 Half of your traffic is not human

-This is not a niche problem.
+This is not some fringe corner of the web.
 Imperva blocked 13 trillion bad bot requests in 2024.
-Akamai reported a 300% year-over-year surge in AI scraper traffic.
-Cloudflare's 2025 data shows non-AI bots generating 50% of HTML page requests, 7% more than human traffic.
+Akamai reported AI scraper traffic tripling in a single year, a 300% jump.
+Cloudflare's 2025 data shows non-AI bots driving 50% of all HTML page requests, 7% more than humans manage.

 Cloudflare CEO Matthew Prince put it bluntly at SXSW in March 2026: "We suspect that, in 2027, the amount of bot traffic online will exceed the amount of human traffic."

-AI is the accelerant.
-DoubleVerify found an 86% year-over-year spike in general invalid traffic in the second half of 2024, with AI scrapers like GPTBot, ClaudeBot, and AppleBot generating 16% of known-bot impressions.
-Barracuda's research documented one web application receiving 9.7 million AI scraper requests in 30 days.
-Another received over 500,000 in a single day.
+AI is what poured fuel on the fire.
+DoubleVerify found general invalid traffic jumping 86% year over year in the second half of 2024, with AI scrapers like GPTBot, ClaudeBot, and AppleBot behind 16% of known-bot impressions.
+The scale is hard to picture until you look at one site's logs.
+Barracuda's research found one web application took 9.7 million AI scraper requests in 30 days.
+Another took more than 500,000 in a single day.

-If your analytics tool cannot tell the difference between a bot and a real visitor, every number in your dashboard is suspect.
-Your traffic is inflated, your engagement rates are diluted, your A/B tests are contaminated, and your marketing spend decisions are based on fiction.
+So here is the catch.
+If your analytics tool cannot tell a bot from a real visitor, every number in your dashboard is a guess.
+Your traffic is inflated.
+Your engagement rates are watered down.
+Your A/B tests are contaminated.
+And your marketing budget gets spent against numbers that are part fiction.

 What GA4 actually does about bots

-Google Analytics 4 uses a single mechanism for bot detection: the IAB/ABC International Spiders and Bots List.
-This is a curated list of known bot user-agent strings and IP addresses, maintained by the Interactive Advertising Bureau and updated approximately monthly.
+Google Analytics 4 leans on one mechanism for bot detection: the IAB/ABC International Spiders and Bots List.
+It is a hand-kept list of known bot user-agent strings and IP addresses, maintained by the Interactive Advertising Bureau and refreshed about once a month.

 Google's own documentation says that "traffic from known bots and spiders is automatically excluded."
-The key word is "known."
-If a bot identifies itself as Googlebot or Bingbot in its User-Agent header, GA4 excludes it.
-If that same bot sets its user-agent to "Mozilla/5.0 (Windows NT 10.0; Win64; x64) AppleWebKit/537.36 (KHTML, like Gecko) Chrome/124.0.0.0 Safari/537.36," GA4 counts it as a real person from Windows.
+The whole thing hinges on that one word, known.
+If a bot tells GA4 it is Googlebot or Bingbot in its User-Agent header, GA4 drops it.
+If that same bot sets its user-agent to "Mozilla/5.0 (Windows NT 10.0; Win64; x64) AppleWebKit/537.36 (KHTML, like Gecko) Chrome/124.0.0.0 Safari/537.36," GA4 logs a real person on Windows.

 ☐ Datacenter IP blocking